lideming/btrdb/README.md

 This project is just started.
 It's under heavy development!

-The on-disk structre and the API are NOT stable yet.
+The on-disk format structure and the API are NOT stable yet.

 Please do NOT use it in any serious production.